Kent Smetters: Government and policy

 From 1995 to 1999, Smetters was an economist at the Congressional Budget Office.
 In 1999, he served as a consultant for the World Bank.
 He became deputy assistant secretary for economic policy of the United States Treasury in 2001, where he stayed on for another year as a consultant.
 He was also a member of the Blue Ribbon Advisory Panel on Dynamic Scoring, U.S. Congress from 2002 to 2003.
 He is a visiting scholar of the American Enterprise Institute for public policy research.

 RotoHog

 He co-founded Sports Composite DE, Inc. with David Wu in 2006, which developed the RotoHog fantasy sports game.
 RotoHog is a digital platform developer that designs, implements and markets fantasy services for media and advertising partners.
 The company builds, delivers and manages co-branded fantasy sports games for major media companies, sports companies and professional sports leagues.

 RotoHog is also the provider of nba.com's NBA Stock Exchange and commissioner games.
 In 2009, RotoHog began to provide games for Fox Sports in Spanish and the AVP Pro Beach Volleyball tour.
 Smetters is no longer with the company but serves on the board of advisors.

 Veritat Advisors, Inc

 After several years in the financial industry, Smetters co-founded the company Veritat Advisors.
 Smetters is the president of Veritat Advisors.

-Veritat positions itself as one of the first financial advisory firms to deliver full-service and objective financial planning at an affordable price.
-A key competitive feature of Veritat is its simple and transparent pricing.